-Wednesday and Friday from 11:35-12:55 in University Centre 231.
+Tuesdays and Thursdays in Tory Building 360 from 1305-1425h.
 Attendance is not mandatory but is strongly recommended.
 Lectures will be recorded, so you will have the opportunity to review the material.
-However, the recordings only capture audio from the instructor and the visual presentation slides and will be a pale shadow of the full theatrical experience!
+However, the recordings are a pale shadow of the full theatrical experience!
 We will be using the Poll Everywhere interactive response system to respond to questions.
-There is an app to download on your cell phone to transmit your responses to me.
+There is an app to download on your cellphone to transmit your responses to me.
 The app is found in both the Android and iPhone app stores.
 I recommend that you install it before classes start.